 Workgroups consisting of members of NASCOM and, where necessary, selected experts may be established by the Chairperson in order to investigate and evaluate proposals made regarding to airspace matters.
 Any such workgroup shall be given clear terms of reference by the Chairperson in respect of status, mandate, specific considerations, reporting lines & required outputs.

-A member organisation ceases to be a member if that organisation is not represented in six consecutive meetings without any apology.
+A member organisation ceases to be a member if that organisation is not represented in four (4)consecutive meetings without any apology.
 Such an organisation may apply for readmission as a member of NASCOM and may be readmitted providing good cause is shown.
-The Director must confirm such readmissions.
+The Director must confirm such admission..

 Member organisations of NASCOM, as of the date of adoption of this revised Constitution, are listed in Appendix A.